Crissy Field is a recreation park near the Golden Gate Bridge in San Francisco.

-The best attractions are along the stunning 1.5 mile Crissy Field Promenade.
-This path travels from East Beach to Fort Point, ending near the Golden Gate Bridge.
-This is a flat, easy path, with lots to see along the way.
+The best attractions at Crissy Field are along the stunning 1.5 mile Crissy Field Promenade.
+The path travels from East Beach to Fort Point, ending near the Golden Gate Bridge, and is a flat, easy path, with lots to see along the way.
 This is easily one of San Francisco's most scenic walks (or bike rides).

 You will see these attractions along the 1.5 mile Crissy Field path: